scaleoutsystems/ultralytics-implementation-in-fedn-tutorial/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
+This is recommended to be done in a virtual environment to avoid conflicts with other packages.

 ## Step 4: Setting up the dataset
 Ultralytics stores all datasets in a specific directory called datasets.
 You can set the location of this directory by configuring the datasets_dir option.
 To do this, run the following command: